icdef/Discordbot/README.md

 # Discordbot
-A Discord msuic bot with some extras
+A Discord music bot with some extras